-One of the benefits of contracting via an Umbrella company is freedom from admin.
-This is no different when it comes to insurance.
-When you work as an employee (as it is in the case of an umbrella company), why should you have to sort out your own insurance, right?
+One of the benefits of contracting through an Umbrella company is the freedom from administrative tasks, including arranging insurance coverage.
+When you work as an employee (as is the case with an umbrella company), why should you have to sort out your own insurance?
 This is where included insurance comes in to make life simpler.

 Employer’s Liability insurance

-Companies that don’t have a policy can face fines up to £2,500 per day.
+Companies that don’t have a policy can face fines of up to £2,500 per day.

-This insurance covers both parties for claims in case of illness or injury.
+This insurance covers both parties for claims resulting from illness or injury.
 Should the court order a payout to the employee, the employer’s liability insurance will cover the amount.

 Public Liability insurance

-This insurance is not required by law, but if the employee of an umbrella company is in contact with the members of the public or works at the property of the client’s site, it is worthwhile having.
+This insurance is not required by law, but if the umbrella company employee is in contact with the public, or works at the property of the client’s site, it is worthwhile having.

 The policy will cover any damage or injury claims arising from any accidents caused by the umbrella employee.

-Most of the time, public liability insurance is a contractual requirement to protect the client since the umbrella worker is not covered by the client’s existing policy that is in place for their permanent employees.
+Most of the time, public liability insurance is a contractual requirement to protect the client, as the umbrella worker is not covered by the client’s existing policy, which is in place for their permanent employees.

 Professional Indemnity insurance

-Having Professional Indemnity insurance will almost certainly be a contractual requirement to give the client protection of being able to claim against the insurance.
+Having Professional Indemnity insurance will almost certainly be a contractual requirement, providing the client with the protection of being able to claim against the insurance.

 Medical Malpractice Insurance

-We have a lot of health care professionals, so it just made sense that we have a policy in place that covers claims made for malpractice, negligence or breach of a duty of care.
+Umbrella companies work with numerous healthcare professionals, so it made sense for us to have a policy in place that covers claims made for malpractice, negligence, or breach of a duty of care.

-You would be, quite rightfully, asking what the difference between medical malpractice and public liability insurance is?
-While public liability insurance covers claims made for trips and falls, malpractice insures against bodily or mental harm caused in the course of the professional doing his or her job.
+You would be, quite rightfully, asking what the difference between medical malpractice and public liability insurance is.
+While public liability insurance covers claims made for trips and falls, malpractice insurance insures against bodily or mental harm caused in the course of the professional doing his or her job.

 We hope that this article has helped answer some of your questions.
 If you’d like to see what SmartWork can offer, please do not hesitate to contact us at 0800 434 6446 or e-mail info@smartwork.com.

-For more relevant content aimed at freelancers and contractors, please visit the guidance section of our website and follow us on LinkedInTwitter and Facebook so you can see when we post a new article.
+For more relevant content aimed at freelancers and contractors, please visit the guidance section of our website and follow us on LinkedIn, Twitter, and Facebook to stay updated on our latest articles.